GCSE Mathematics › M4.1 Properties of shapes and angles

 Properties of shapes and angles

-Free AQA GCSE Mathematics practice questions on Properties of shapes and angles.
-Sample questions below with detailed mark schemes — sign up to practise the full set with spaced repetition.
+Free GCSE Mathematics practice questions on Properties of shapes and angles.
+Aligned with the UK Department for Education GCSE subject content — works for any UK GCSE exam board.
+Sample questions below with detailed mark schemes.
+Sign up to practise the full set with spaced repetition.

 Start free All Mathematics topics